k323r/2021_preprint_eccentric-mass/src/3dof-model/README.md

 # Modeling the tower's vibration as a 3 DOF system

-The tower's oscillation is modeled as a discrete system with three degrees of freedom.
+The tower's vibration is modeled as a discrete system with three degrees of freedom.

 The equations of motions are written [here](2021-07-25_EquationsOfMotion.pdf).

-To simulate the dynamics, run the file simulate_3dof.m with Matlab.
+To simulate the dynamics, run the file [simulate_3dof.m](simulate_3dof.m) with Matlab.

 ## Dynamics for the point A